 The closest tram stop to Lakeside is University of Nottingham on the Toton Lane/Hucknall line.
 The stop right outside the venue and you can’t miss us.

 For ticketed events, Tramlink have offered Lakeside visitors a £2 ticket.
 For just £2, you can buy a return tram ticket from one of the ticket machines you can find at tramstops.
-All you need is your ticket for the Lakeside event/show, then select the event ticket on the tram ticket machine.
-If asked by a Revenue Protection Officer, all you need to do is to show them your ticket to the Lakeside event and your tram ticket.
+All you need is your ticket (or confirmation email) for the Lakeside event/show, then select the event ticket on the tram ticket machine.
+If asked by a Revenue Protection Officer, all you need to do is to show them your ticket (or confirmation email) to the Lakeside event and your tram ticket.
 It's as simple as that.

 If you need more information about the tram, visit the NETTram website or call their travel centre on 0115 824 6060.